The Evolution Of Architectural Screening

 Today’s commercial and industrial landscape is changing with the community in mind.
 The challenge is getting developers and owners onboard with these changes which are resulting in greater costs with no immediate return on investment.
 To achieve this initiative, community planners and designers are implementing more rigid appearance standards.

 The most forward thinking change in these standards is in regards to the building envelope.
 A great deal has been changed over the years regarding building design, but little consideration has been given the surrounding amenities, equipment and structures.
 Beyond the building is the building envelope.
 Today’s community planners and designers are carrying the building design outward to screen-off mechanical equipment, dumpsters, transformers, RTU, rooftop units, docks, and outside storage.
-This screening is being referred to as architectural screening.
+This screening is being referred to as architectural screen fencing and wall.

 Architectural Screening Over Time